 Stubbed Toe Symptoms

-The severity of a stubbed toe depends on the force of impact when the foot hit the object.
-It is important to determine the seriousness of the injury.
+The severity of a stubbed toe depends on the force of impact when the foot hits the object.
+It is important to determine how serious the injury is, so you can treat it accordingly.
 A person with a stubbed toe will most likely notice symptoms such as:

-Feeling severe pain while walking or wearing socks and shoes indicates a toe sprain or an underlying bone fracture.
-Please seek treatment right away.
+Feeling severe pain while walking or wearing socks and shoes may indicate a toe sprain or an underlying bone fracture.
+If this is the case, you should seek professional treatment right away.

 Stubbing your toe causes intense pain the moment you hit your foot.
 Usually, the pain will subside gradually.
-However, in some cases wherein the impact was too strong, symptoms such as the following may arise:
+However, in cases where the impact was very strong, the symptoms are often more severe, and may include:

 Stubbed Toe Diagnosis

 If the doctor suspects a bone fracture, he or she might require you to undergo radiography.
-You may also be given a blood test to see if there is any infection.
+You may also be given a blood test to check for any possible see if there is any infection.